Founders of the American Society of Cinematographers

 So, who were the 15 founders of the ASC?
 Some are among the best-known cinematographers of all time, yet others are not well remembered at all.

 Here are their stories.

 Philip E. Rosen

-Rosen came to California in 1918 to photograph George Loane Tucker’s The Miracle Man (Mayflower-Paramount, 1919).
+Rosen came to California in 1918 to photograph George Loane Tucker’s The Miracle Man (Mayflower-Paramount, 1919), starring Lon Chaney.
 The success of the film brought Rosen an offer to direct from Universal, and over the next 30 years he helmed some 140 films.
 He directed Rudolph Valentino in The Young Rajah (1922) and one of the most acclaimed films of the Silent Era, The Dramatic Life of Abraham Lincoln (1924), but more often than not he was a director of efficient low-budget quickies.

 Homer A. Scott

-Although Scott was a leader in the earliest days of the ASC and served as president from 1925–’26 — he has proven to be one of the more elusive founders.
+Although he was a leader in the earliest days of the ASC and served as president from 1925–’26 — Scott has proven to be one of the more elusive founders.
 He was born in Cambria Center, New York, on October 1, 1880.

 Scott never shied away from dangerous assignments.
 He was scheduled for execution in a Mexican jail as a rebel spy while photographing their revolution in 1912, but was finally pardoned after four tense days of uncertainty.
 During the making of The Right Direction (1916) for Pallas Pictures, a cavalry charge at his camera position resulted in a wrecked camera and Scott being hospitalized with “several painful though not serious injuries.”
 Scott remained cranking his camera until impact.
 He was trapped for six hours in a diving bell 30' underwater after a steel suspension ring broke during the filming of the Maurice Tourneur production Deep Waters (1920) off the coast of Catalina Island.
 He and an assistant were both unconscious when they were finally rescued.